meteor/meteor/packages/autoupdate/QA.md

 defined, indicating the browser hasn't reloaded.

+## Test with the appcache

+Add the appcache package:

+    $ meteor add appcache

+And do the above tests again.

+Note that if 1) AUTOUPDATE_VERSION is set so the client doesn't automatically reload, 2) you make a client change, and 3) you manually reload the browser page, you usually *won't* see the updated HTML the *first* time you reload (unless the browser happened to check the app cache manifest between steps 2 and 3).
+This is normal browser app cache behavior: the browser populates the app cache in the background, so it doesn't wait for new files to download before displaying the web page.

 ## AutoUpdate.newClientAvailable

+Undo previous changes made, such as by using `git checkout .` Reload the client, which will cause the browser to stop using the app cache.

 It's hard to see the `newClientAvailable` reactive variable when the client automatically reloads.
 Remove the `reload` package so you can